 Visual concerns (including poorly maintained yards, overflowing trash, overhanging tree limbs, and more)

 Some of these issues between neighbors are more serious than others, but all can cause serious disputes.

 Tips for Handling Neighbor Disputes Fairly

 Often neighbors will attempt to solve a dispute among themselves.
 However, sometimes such a resolution is not possible.
-In that case, the board may have to step in, or the neighbors may bring the dispute to the board.
+According to Fostr Property Management, in that case, the board may have to step in, or the neighbors may bring the dispute to the board.
 Either way, your board should have a plan to resolve the dispute fairly.

 The following steps can help you design a dispute resolution plan that works for your residents equally.

 The first question that must be answered is…do the Associations’ Governing Documents give the Board the authority and responsibility to get involved?
 If so, The Board must be an objective third party to the dispute and appoint a single person to investigate the situation.